kids encyclopedia robot

 Career

 After graduating from Virginia Tech, Tyler worked as a project manager for Virginia-Carolina Chemical Corporation, where he led a plant in Charleston, South Carolina.
 Tyler became familiar with soft water and learned how to treat hard water when he worked as a start-up engineer for a plant in Cincinnati, Ohio.
 He received a patent in water treatment pertaining to shiny aluminum.
 In 1963, Virginia-Carolina Chemical Corporation was acquired by Mobil.
-The change in corporate culture prompted Tyler to found ChemTreat, Inc., with partner William P. Simmons.
+The change in corporate culture prompted Tyler to leave the company and found ChemTreat, Inc., with partner William P. Simmons.
 The water treatment company was headquartered in Glen Allen, Virginia.
 He used chemistry to address problems with industrial water cooling systems.
 The company worked with hospitals and the paper and pulp sector.
 In 2000, Tyler led an employee stock ownership program at his company.
 ChemTreat was acquired by the Danaher Corporation in 2007.

 Personal life